logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 * **dfs.storage.driver.class** main class that initializes the driver.

-* **dfs.storage.driver.configfile** path to a file that contains configuration parameters for the jar file.
+* **dfs.storage.driver.configfile** path to a file that contains configuration parameters for the driver jar file.
 The path is supplied to the **dfs.storage.driver.class** as an argument during initialization.

 Erasure Coding
 ==============
-Hops-FS provides erasure coding functionality in order to decrease storage costs without the loss of high-availability.
+HopsFS provides erasure coding functionality in order to decrease storage costs without the loss of high-availability.
 Hops offers a powerful, on a per file basis configurable, erasure coding API.
 Codes can be freely configured and different configurations can be applied to different files.
 Given that Hops monitors your erasure-coded files directly in the NameNode, maximum control over encoded files is guaranteed.
 This page explains how to configure and use the erasure coding functionality of Hops.
 Apache HDFS stores 3 copies of your data to provide high-availability.
-So 1 petabyte of data actually requires 3 petabytes of storgae.
-For many organizations, this results in onorous storage costs.
-Hops-FS also supports erasure coding to reduce the storage required by by 44% compared to HDFS, while still providing high-availability for your data.
+So, 1 petabyte of data actually requires 3 petabytes of storage.
+For many organizations, this results in enormous storage costs.
+HopsFS also supports erasure coding to reduce the storage required by by 44% compared to HDFS, while still providing high-availability for your data.

 Compatibility
 -------------

 The erasure coding functionality is fully compatible to standard HDFS and availability of encoded files is ensured via fully transparent on the fly repairs on the client-side.
-Transparent repairs are provided through a special implementation of the FileSystem API and hence compatible to any existing code relying on this API.
+Transparent repairs are provided through a special implementation of the filesystem API and hence compatible to any existing code relying on this API.
 To enable transparent repairs, simply add the following configuration option to your HDFS configuration file.

 .. code-block:: xml